Moving from Windows to Fedora

 UPDATE: I have switched to Linux Mint, so some things mentioned this section might have changed.

-• Bring back the system tray in the top bar.
+did the trick. - Bring back the system tray in the top bar.

-• For some reason OBS outputs poor recordings when using the FFMPEG VAAPI encoder, so to make it print better, albeit more huge recordings, use CQP for "Rate Control" with QP=30 (works fine enough for my use case).
+encoder, so to make it print better, albeit more huge recordings, use CQP for "Rate Control" with QP=30 (works fine enough for my use case). - Because I have installed a custom Wi-Fi driver, some non-fatal error messages